Understanding Emotions

 Close social connections that release oxytocin have been found to trigger dopamine release

 Take a cold shower.
-Cold plunge (water temperature will depend on cold adaptation) can boost dopamine up to 2.5x above baseline – and is sustained for up to three hours post-exposure!
+A cold plunge (the water temperature will depend on cold adaptation) can boost dopamine up to 2.5x above baseline, and it is sustained for up to three hours post-exposure!

 Drink green tea